A Food Security Project

 This project started in 2021 as a collaboration between the Salvation Army’s Lighthouse Ministries, Shuswap Food Action and Lekker Land Design to address local food security and will continue to produce more food for those in need each year, with your help. (more on the story below)

-In the summer of 2021 we got together with stakeholders for the Lighthouse Community Ministries to discuss the possibility of installing an edible garden on the front lawn at the Salvation Army Food Bank in Salmon Arm.
+In the summer of 2021 we started discussing the possibility of installing an edible garden on the front lawn at the Salvation Army Food Bank in Salmon Arm.
 Donations of food had been declining during the pandemic and the need for the food bank’s services had grown.
 (Before picture of the front lawn, Summer 2021)

 Executive Director Joel Torrens of the Lighthouse Mission believed there could be a better and more abundant use of the space, so he reached out to Melanie Bennett of the Shuswap Food Action Society and she introduced him to our Permaculture Designer and Project Manager Keli Westgate.

-Keli drew up a rough design sketch of a hybrid food forest including fruit trees, berry bushes, raised beds for annual vegetables and herbs and more and by the Fall the group had already done a good chunk of the toughest work installing the “hugelkultur” mounds which would settle a bit over the winter and be ready to be planted in the Spring of 2022.
+We sketched up a hybrid food forest including fruit trees, berry bushes, raised beds for annual vegetables and herbs and more and by the Fall the group had already done a good chunk of the toughest work installing the “hugelkultur” mounds which would settle a bit over the winter and be ready to be planted in the Spring of 2022.

 As most will recall, the summer of 2021 brought apocalyptic-type conditions to the Interior of BC, with a deadly heat dome starting it off, to historic wildfires, choking smoke and unbreathable air, followed by landslides and road closures, so the food security of the region was looking rough…talk about great timing for a project that responds to that!
 Here’s a map of the fires around the BC Interior at one point!